-When it comes to your beauty consumption, what’s important to you, and what’s your beauty ethos?
-Do you want to go vegan or commit to cruelty-free?
+When it comes to your beauty consumption, what’s important to you, and what are your beauty ethos?
+Do you want to go vegan or commit to using only cruelty-free products?
 Is the environment your focus—in which case, does eco-friendly and sustainable beauty appeal?
-Even the smallest steps towards conscious beauty consumption can help make a difference, but identifying what’s meaningful to you isn’t always easy.
+Even the smallest steps toward conscious beauty consumption can help make a difference, but identifying what’s meaningful to you isn’t always easy.

-“It’s important to recognise that consumer power inspires change—think of parabens—even though it’s more difficult and more expensive, now most brands formulate with alternative preservative systems because they know that customers will avoid products with parabens,” she adds.
+“It’s important to recognise that consumer power inspires change—think of parabens—even though it’s more difficult and more expensive, now most brands formulate with alternative preservative systems because they know that customers will avoid products with parabens,” adds Solowij.
 Burke’s website has been around since 2008, so she was ahead of the curve in terms of conscious consumption.
 But where it started as a site offering natural and organic products, you can now shop by numerous different ethos such as plastic-free and biodegradable.
-Right now on the site “Suitable for Vegans”, “Re:Content” a category that houses all the refillable, recyclable and reusable items and “Silicone-Free” cosmetics are proving popular.
+Right now on the site, the search terms “suitable for vegans,” “Re:Content” (a category that houses all the refillable, recyclable and reusable items) and “silicone-free” cosmetics are proving popular.
 Times are changing, and these ladies are here to help guide you in finding a beauty ethos you can stand by and shop by.

 If someone wants to be more aware of what they’re buying—beauty-wise—where should they start?